helmedeiros/blog/content/en/posts/2014-04-10-how-impala-has-pushed-hdfs-in-new-ways.md

 ---
-title: "How Impala Has Pushed HDFS in New Directions"
+title: How Impala Has Pushed HDFS in New Directions
 author: helio
 layout: post
-date: 2014-04-10T16:05:02+00:00
+date: 2014-04-10 16:05:02+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-categories: ["Technology", "Events"]
+categories:
+- Technology
+- Events
 tags:
 - aaron myers
 - cloudera
 - impala
 - qconsp
+subtitle: Software development concepts and practices
 ---

 As Impala and the [Cloudera][1] have helped the community over the past few years, nothing better than the <a title="Aaron Myers" href="https://twitter.com/atm" target="_blank">Aaron</a> to talk about it with <a title="Hadoop" href="http://hadoop.apache.org/" target="_blank">Hadoop</a>, let's see how it works with <a title="HDFS" href="http://hadoop.apache.org/docs/r1.2.1/hdfs_design.html" target="_blank">HDFS</a>, and how the latter has been modified to meet new requirements.